Showing posts with label #Remembering Nagasaki#' 'Hiroshima # Hibakusha #Significance#' Yosuke Yamahata #News # Peace #. Show all posts

 Then on this day August 9, 1945,at 11.02 a.m. a second atomic bomb, was dropped on the Japanese port city of Nagasaki.The bomb which used plutonium 239, was dropped by parachute by an American B29 bomber. called the Fat Man.

 Unlike Hiroshima, Nagasaki lied in a series of narrow valleys bordered by mountains in the east and the west.
 The bomb exploded above the ground and directly beneath it was a suburb of schools, factories and private houses.
 The bomb detonated above the city, causing widespread devastation and loss of life.
-The explosion obliterated large parts of Nagasaki, instantly killing tens of thousands of people.
+The explosion obliterated large parts of Nagasaki, levelling 6.7 sq km. of the city and instantly killing tens of thousands of people.
 The intense heat and radiation unleashed by the bomb inflicted severe burns and injuries on survivors.

 Among the 270,000 people present when this criminal act occurred were 2,500 labour conscripts from Korea and 350 prisoners-of-war.
 Nagasaki was completely destroyed.
 About 73,884 people were killed and 74,909 injured, with the affected survivors suffering the same long-term catastrophic results of radiation and mental trauma as at Hiroshima.